Submit

 Level 2

-If an agreement cannot be reached, the grievant should submit a dated, written complaint to the department chair within five (5) class days of his/her meeting with the instructor.
-The written complaint shall state the following: the course in which the grade was received; the instructor whose grade is being challenged; he semester in which the grade was received; specific facts showing why the student considers the grade to be arbitrary and capricious; the relief sought; and the signature, address and local telephone number of the student.
-The department chair will review the circumstances, and attempt to arbitrate the matter.
-The department chair will then prepare a summary report, which will include the decision and the action taken.
-A copy of this report shall be retained by the department chair along with all other materials pertaining to the case.
+The department chair or school chair will then prepare a summary report, which will include the decision and the action taken.
+A copy of this report shall be retained by the department or school chair along with all other materials pertaining to the case.
 A copy of this report shall be forwarded to the grievant and the instructor.
-This should be completed within five (5) class days of the date of the complaint.
-A determination by the department chair that the complaint is patently frivolous shall be stated in his/her report.
-(NOTE: If the instructor involved is the department chair, Level 2 should be bypassed.)
+This should be completed within five (5) working days of the date of the complaint.
+A determination by the department or school chair that the complaint is patently frivolous shall be stated in their report, if found.
+For purposes of this policy, patently frivolous means something that is clearly and obviously lacking merit or lacking a valid basis.

 Level 3

-If the matter is not resolved after the Level 2 decision to both parties' satisfaction, then a written statement should be submitted to the college dean within five (5) class days of the final decision at Level 2.
-This will initiate the college's grievance procedure, which will include either a meeting with the dean or the activation of a college grievance committee to consider the grievance.
-A report (like the one in Level 2) should be prepared and informational copies should be sent to the department chair, the instructor and the grievant.
-This procedure should be completed within five (5) class days of the date of the receipt of grievant's written statement.
-The grievant may request approval to be accompanied by a person of his or her choice at any meeting when the grievant's presence is required at Level 3.
-Grievant's request to be accompanied by a person of his or her choice shall be reviewed by the Dean or college grievance committee at Level 3.
-The grievant will be notified of the status of their request to be accompanied by a person of his or her choice within two (2) class days.
-A determination by the dean that the complaint is patently frivolous shall be stated in his/her report and shall be a final determination within this procedure with no further appeal.
+If the matter is not resolved after the Level 2 decision to both parties' satisfaction, then a written statement should be submitted to the college dean within five (5) working days of the final decision at Level 2.
+This will initiate the college's grievance procedure, which will include either a meeting with the dean or the activation of a college grievance committee.
+A report (like the one in Level 2) should be prepared, and informational copies should be sent to the department or school chair, the instructor (if applicable), and the grievant.
+This procedure should be completed within five (5) working days of the date of the receipt of grievant's written statement.
+The grievant may request approval to be accompanied by a person of their choice at any meeting when the grievant's presence is required at Level 3.
+The grievant's request to be accompanied by a person of their choice shall be reviewed by the dean or college grievance committee at Level 3.
+The grievant will be notified of the status of their request to be accompanied by a person of their choice within two (2) working days.
+A determination by the dean that the complaint is patently frivolous shall be stated in the report and shall be a final determination within this procedure with no further appeal.

 Level 4

-Refer the matter to a university grievance committee.
+• Refer the matter to a university grievance

-The Provost will appoint a committee of two students and two faculty members to review the matter within ten (10) class days from the receipt of the letter directed to the Provost.
-The committee will make its recommendation to the Provost within five (5) class days of completing its work.
+A university grievance committee will consist of two students and two faculty members appointed by the Provost.
+This committee will review the matter within ten (10) working days from the receipt of the letter directed to the Provost.
+The committee will make its recommendation to the Provost within five (5) working.
 In the event of a tie vote of the committee, the Provost shall cast the deciding vote.
 The Provost shall immediately, upon receipt of the committee's recommendation, notify the grievant in writing of the university grievance committee's decision.
 Copies of the decision shall be forwarded to the grievant, and if applicable to the instructor, and to the college dean of the college involved.

 The Provost's decision is final and binding on all parties, and once communicated, shall be placed in full force and effect immediately.

-Questions concerning this procedure or other issues related to academic appeals should be addressed to the Office of the Provost or the Office of Student Experience and Engagement.
+Questions concerning this procedure or other issues related to academic appeals should be addressed to the Office of the Provos or the Office of Student Experience and Engagement.

 Revision History: